ESPN International Fact Sheet

 ESPN International Radio began syndicating content in 2000 and is available in five markets.
 Since 2002, ESPN Radio Rivadavia airs in Argentina (AM 630), with national coverage through 64 repeating stations in every province in the country.
 Programming includes the award-winning daily afternoon news program La Oral Deportiva, which celebrates its 80th anniversary on air in 2013, with a second early afternoon extension, and live coverage of the local soccer tournaments and international games of the Argentine national team.
 In 2010 ESPN launched ESPN 107.9 FM in Buenos Aires, Argentina, the first FM station with a sports and music programming mix, SportsCenter news flashes every half hour, exclusive live interviews with sports personalities and in-depth coverage of several tournaments with field reporters in every site.

 In Mexico, the audio programming line-up includes ESPN Radio Formula, a national syndicated daily radio show simulcast on TV that focuses on daily sports news and analysis.
 ESPN Radio in Brazil is available on the Internet via espn.com.br.
 Since July 2013, ESPN Brasil began syndicating sports content in Rádio Capital (AM 1040), one of the most recognized radio stations in São Paulo.
-In the Caribbean, ESPN Radio has three stations, ZSR-FM (103.5) in the Bahamas, 89 FM in Jamaica, and 104.5 FM & 690 AM in the Dominican Republic.
+In the Caribbean, ESPN Radio has two stations, ZSR-FM (103.5) in the Bahamas and 104.5 FM y 690 AM in the Dominican Republic.

 TSN (The Sports Network)